Cross-model Fairness: Empirical Study of Fairness and Ethics Under Model Multiplicity: Navigating Model Multiplicity in View of Cross-model Fairness

-While in principle model multiplicity may span a diverse range of classifiers, we restrict our considerations to a \emph{confined family of predictive functions} (inspired by such a formalisation of curves).
-This is desirable as distinct data-driven algorithms exhibit unique characteristics that translate into different shapes of their respective decision boundaries, allowing for diverse mistakes to be made, as seen when comparing Figures~\ref{fig:linera_model_multiplicity_2} and \ref{fig:polynomial_model_multiplicity_2}.
-Therefore, a \textbf{family of data-driven models} \(\mathcal{F}\) consists of classifiers \(f \in \mathcal{F}\) based upon a single predictive algorithm and trained on a fixed data set, i.e., \(\mathcal{F} \subseteq \left\{f \; | \; f : \mathcal{X} \rightarrow \mathcal{Y} \right\} \).
-It can further be constrained by imposing restrictions on the parameterisation space or optimisation approach, among other properties, used with the selected method, e.g., a collection of decision trees no deeper than 7.
+While in principle model multiplicity may span a diverse range of classification models, we restrict our considerations to a confined \emph{family of predictive functions} -- also called a \emph{hypothesis class} -- inspired by such a formalisation of curves.
+This is desirable as distinct data-driven algorithms exhibit unique characteristics that translate into different shapes of their respective decision boundaries, allowing for diverse mistakes to be made, as seen when comparing Figures~\ref{fig:linera_model_multiplicity_2} and~\ref{fig:polynomial_model_multiplicity_2}.
+Therefore, a \textbf{family of data-driven models} \(\mathcal{F}\) consists of classifiers \(f \in \mathcal{F}\) based upon a single predictive algorithm and trained on a fixed data set, i.e., \(\mathcal{F} \subseteq \left\{f \; | \; f : \mathcal{X} \mapsto \mathcal{Y} \right\} \).
+It can further be constrained by imposing restrictions on the parameterisation space or optimisation approach, among other ML components, used with the selected method, e.g., a collection of decision trees no deeper than seven.
 Notably, algorithms whose training procedure is stochastic or greedy may yield distinct models from a single specification when run multiple times.
 A family of models can also, by extension, include more complex predictive workflows built with pre- or post-processing steps such as input normalisation or output calibration.
+It is therefore undesirable to further constrain or formalise our notion of data-driven model family given the diversity of predictive pipelines that can be derived from fundamental algorithmic building blocks.